- Inicio

 - 3

-Anne Cleeves' Love of Shetland Shetland
+Anne Cleeves' love of Shetland Shetland

 ‘I enjoy writing about the islands because they are dynamic, changing and energetic,’ writes Ann Cleeves, ‘don’t come to Shetland imagining a Viking theme park, a place fixed in the past.’
 Having set numerous novels in Shetland, Ann Cleeves has inspired many people to visit the islands.
 Now adapted for TV, many of the places featured in Cleeves’ novels are world famous.
 Book a visit to this northern archipelago and, ideally, a local tour guide to share in her fascination.